microsoft/pxt/docs/writing-docs/snippets.md

 #### Diffs in tutorials

-In tutorials MakeCode can render a diff between each typescript or spy snippet.
+In tutorials MakeCode can render a diff between each typescript or spy snippet between the current and previous step.
 To reset the diff on a step, use the ``@resetDiff`` metadata.

-Use ``### @diffs true/false`` to enable/disable diffs for the entire tutorial.
+Use ``### @diffs true`` or ``### @diffs false`` at the beginning of the tutorial to enable/disable diffs for the entire tutorial.

 ### ~

 ### diff

 Render a diff between two JavaScript snippets.
-The snippet consists of two text section separated by a line of ``-`` (at least 10).
+To show diff snippet, include both the previous and current code sections separated by a line of ``-`` characters (use at least 10).

     ```diff
     let x = 1